 Entries must be in English.
 Entries may be on any subject.
 Entries must not exceed 300 lines.

-Dr Kerry Featherstone will shortlist entries and Helen Calcutt will undertake the final judging.
+Dr Kerry Featherstone will shortlist entries and guest judge Helen Calcutt will undertake the final judging.

 Once an entry has been made we are unable to offer a subsequent refund.

 The copyright of each entry remains with the author (although Loughborough University does retain the right to feature the winning poems on their website and associated websites).

 By submitting an entry, the Entrant grants a non-exclusive licence to Loughborough University to publish the entry (and any background information supplied by the entrant) at www.lboro.ac.uk or any associated Loughborough University sites: for example, Loughborough University departmental Facebook pages.
 Whilst the copyright of the individual poems will remain with the author, copyright of the work in chapbook form will remain with Loughborough University.